step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

 ```
     TMPD="${FNRTMP:-/tmp}/.${ID}" && mkdir -p "${TMPD}" && chmod 700 "${TMPD}"
 ```
+  which is also available as a helper function.
+See section _Helper Functions_.

 [3] Name of the event that led to the invocation of a tap or drain.
 Currently the following names are defined: